Ashcroft v. Iqbal: Rule 8 pleading standard

-Under Federal Rule of Civil Procedure 8(a)(2), a complaint must contain a "short and plain statement of the claim showing that the pleader is entitled to relief.... detailed factual allegations" are not required.
+Under Federal Rule of Civil Procedure 8(a)(2), a complaint must contain a "short and plain statement of the claim showing that the pleader is entitled to relief" and that "detailed factual allegations" are not required.
 However, the court found that Rule 8 requires the non-moving party to show plausible factual allegations, accepted as true, to "state a claim to relief that is plausible on its face."
 Bell Atlantic Corp. v.
 Twombly, 550 U.S. 544, 570 (2007).

 A claim has facial plausibility when the pleaded factual content allows the court to draw the reasonable inference that the defendant is liable for the misconduct alleged.
 (Id. at 556.)
 In so doing, the Court confirmed that the standard set forth in Conley v.
 Gibson, 355 U.S. 41 (1957) (the Supreme Court case that had defined the Rule 8 pleading standard prior to Bell Atlantic Corp. v.
 Twombly) should not be followed in any context.
 The two cases are often referred to by the portmanteau Twiqbal.

 The Court restated the substance and application of the Bell Atlantic Corp. v.
 Twombly test for the sufficiency of pleadings:

 Two working principles underlie our decision in Twombly.
-First, the tenet that a court must accept as true all of the allegations contained in a complaint is inapplicable to legal conclusions....
+First, the tenet that a court must accept as true all of the allegations contained in a complaint is inapplicable to legal conclusions.
 Second, only a complaint that states a plausible claim for relief survives a motion to dismiss.
-Determining whether a complaint states a plausible claim for relief will, as the Court of Appeals observed, be a context-specific task that requires the reviewing court to draw on its judicial experience and common sense....
+Determining whether a complaint states a plausible claim for relief will, as the Court of Appeals observed, be a context-specific task that requires the reviewing court to draw on its judicial experience and common sense.
 In keeping with these principles a court considering a motion to dismiss can choose to begin by identifying pleadings that, because they are no more than conclusions, are not entitled to the assumption of truth.
 While legal conclusions can provide the framework of a complaint, they must be supported by factual allegations.
 When there are well-pleaded factual allegations, a court should assume their veracity and then determine whether they plausibly give rise to an entitlement to relief.
 Our decision in Twombly illustrates the two-pronged approach.